 - Whenever an already-bootstrapped client triggers the process (for example, because of expired credentials or changed ownership).

-In bootstrapping, the device's endpoint name is used as the identifier if the device does not yet have a device ID.
-If Device Management has a matching device ID for the endpoint name, it will be used for the device.
+Bootstrap uses the device's endpoint name as the identifier if the device does not yet have a device ID.
+If Device Management has a device ID matching the endpoint name, it will be used for the device.
 This means that the endpoint name must be unique in the account.

 This is what happens between Device Management Client and the Device Management services in the bootstrap flow:

 setup()API checks whether there are LwM2M server credentials available.
-If those credentials exist, the device registers directly with the LwM2M server.
+If the credentials exist, the device registers directly with the LwM2M server.
 Otherwise, it connects to the bootstrap server.

 - For a new device, Device Management creates an entry for the device in the Device Directory, assigns it a new device ID and sets its state to

 cloud enrolling.
-If the device had onboarded in the past, a new device ID is not assigned.
-Instead, the device's existing Device Directory entry is updated.
+If the device has onboarded in the past, a new device ID is not assigned.
+Instead, Device Management updates the device's existing Device Directory entry.

-- The bootstrap server sends the client the information it needs to connect to the LwM2M server: LwM2M credentials, device ID and the server's secure URI.
+- The bootstrap server sends Device Management Client the information it needs to connect to the LwM2M server: LwM2M credentials, device ID and the server's secure URI.

 - When the device successfully bootstraps, it starts the registration flow.

 The device now has an entry in Device Directory, and you can use the device ID to manage the device (through the portal or the APIs).
-But the device is still not registered with Device Management, and the Connect and Update features are not yet available; it must now complete the registration flow.
+However, the device is still not registered with Device Management, and the Connect and Update features are not yet available; the device must now complete the registration flow.

-Note: There can be a delay of a few seconds before the device appears in the Device Directory and the Pelion portal UI.
+Note: There can be a delay of a few seconds before the device appears in the Device Directory and the portal.